viet34tqc/notebook/redux.md

   Reducer must not mutate the state, only copy the current state then makes changes to that copy.
   Reducer must not calculate random values, because it makes the results unpredictable

+**Tips**
+Normally, we have reducers for fetching data, fetching data successfully, fetching data fail.
+If there is only one data state to update, we can add that data update to the fetching data success.
+Otherwise, we will have a seperate reducer for updating the data state.

 ## Redux application data flow

 - Initial setup: